Practical Contextual Bandits with Feedback Graphs: Discussion

 \section{Discussion}

+In this paper, we consider the design of practical contextual bandits algorithm with provable guarantees.
+Specifically, we propose the first efficient algorithm that achieves near-optimal regret bound for contextual bandits with general directed feedback graphs with an online regression oracle.

-In this paper we study the informed graph feedback setting, where the entire feedback graph is exposed to the algorithm prior to each decision.
-However practical problems of interest are often uninformed graph feedback problems, where the graph is unknown at decision time.
-It is unclear how to formulate an analogous minimax problem to \cref{eqn:minimax} under these conditions.
-One idea is to consume the additional feedback in the online regressor and adjust the estimated function and prediction loss to reflect this additional structure, e.g., using the more general version of the E2D framework which incorporates arbitrary side observations.~\citep{foster2021statistical} This corresponds to local uninformed feedback qua \citet{cohen2016online}, which proves a sharp distinction between the adversarial and stochastic settings: even if the graphs are all strongly observable with bounded independence number, in the adversarial setting the minimax rate is unaffected, whereas in the stochastic setting the minimax rate is improved.
-Although our setting is semi-adversarial due to realizability of the mean loss, this result suggests uninformed graph feedback will require additional assumptions to attack in this minimax fashion.
-On a positive note, the encouraging stochastic result suggests the viability of adapting \citet{simchi2021bypassing} for graph feedback.
+While we study the informed graph feedback setting, where the entire feedback graph is exposed to the algorithm prior to each decision, many practical problems of interest are possibly uninformed graph feedback problems, where the graph is unknown at the decision time.
+It is unclear how to formulate an analogous minimax problem to \pref{eqn:minimax} under the uninformed setting.
+One idea is to consume the additional feedback in the online regressor and adjust the prediction loss to reflect this additional structure, e.g., using the more general version of the $\mathrm{E2D}$ framework which incorporates arbitrary side observations~\citep{foster2021statistical}. \citet{cohen2016online} consider this uninformed setting in the non-contextual case and prove a sharp distinction between the adversarial and stochastic settings: even if the graphs are all strongly observable with bounded independence number, in the adversarial setting the minimax regret is $\Theta(T)$ whereas in the stochastic setting the minimax regret is $\Theta(\sqrt{\alpha T})$.
+Intriguingly, our setting is semi-adversarial due to realizability of the mean loss, and therefore it is apriori unclear whether the negative adversarial result applies.

-Graph feedback problems often present with associated policy constraints, e.g., for the apple tasting problem it is natural to rate limit the informative action.
-Fortunately, our approach is compatible with constraint enforcement via reduction to Lagrange regression.~\citep{slivkins2022efficient} Specifically, the approaches herein can function as the primal algorithm in their two-player game.
+In addition, bandits with graph feedback problems often present with associated policy constraints, e.g., for the apple tasting problem, it is natural to rate limit the informative action.
+Therefore, another interesting direction is to combine our algorithm with the recent progress in contextual bandits with knapsack~\citep{slivkins2022efficient}, leading to more practical algorithms.